Help! My Egg Donor Has A Genetic Disease!

 If intended parents are worried about anything, we always recommend that they consult with a genetic counselor, who will discuss their family history and that of the donor.
-Companies like GenePeeks provide even more peace of mind, by testing both the donor and the sperm contributor, to predict the combined risk to the future child.

 Our advice to intended parents is always to refer your fears to your fertility doctor and a qualified genetic counselor.
 While some of these genetic markers may sound ominous, they could be a normal part of our own genetic makeup with no bearing on the health of your future children.

--Dr. Shiva Fatemi is a Medical Consultant and Senior Case Manager at Donor Concierge.
+-Dr. Shiva Fate is a Medical Consultant and Senior Case Manager at Donor Concierge.
 Shiva holds a Medical Doctorate degree from Azad Medical University of Tehran and also a Masters degree in Counseling Psychology from Dominican University of California.